ecpieritz/remember-me/README.md

 ---

 ## 📖 About
-<p>RememberMe is an app to add features that we want to keep registered for future use.</p>
+<p>RememberMe is an app to add resources that we want to keep registered for future use.</p>

 ---